sharingexcess/.github/profile/README.md

 ![1](profile/designsystem.png)

 The SE Design System is a public NPM package that contains our base UI components and reusable styles.
 We maintain our design specs in Figma, and work to keep this repo and the spec as tightly integrated as possible.

+## Get involved!

+We will always have more projects on the table than we can possibly take on at one time.
+How's your JS?
+Interested in contributing to open source?
+We would LOVE to have you.
+Reach out to us here or at tech@sharingexcess.com!
+We work hard to keep our projects up to date on Github Issues and Projects, and are always happy to exchange knowledge and work on cool code with anyone who's interested in helping.